wasp-lang/wasp/web/docs/tutorials/todo-app/04-creating-tasks.md

   })
 }
 ```
 Once again, we've annotated the Action with proper types (using the types `Task` and `CreateTask` Wasp generated for us).
-Annotating the Action makes the type information automatically available the frontend, giving us automatic **Full-stack type safety**.
+Annotating the Action makes the type information automatically available the frontend, giving us automatic **full-stack type safety**.

 </TabItem>
 </Tabs>